cohstats/coh3-data/scripts/mp-maps/README.md

 Every scenario in it ships a small `.info` file (a plain text Lua table) holding the map name, description, size, player slots and the position of every resource point.

+**The `.info` point list is not trusted.** It is a summary the editor writes on save and it goes stale, so the resource points are re-read from the scenario's own binary data and the `.info` values are overwritten.
+See [Why the points come from the scenario, not the `.info`](#why-the-points-come-from-the-scenario-not-the-info).

 ## Generating the data

 This is a two step process.
 The script **does not unpack the archive** - unpacking is by far the